Dipolar Weyl semimetals: Comparison with other models of Weyl semimetals with 4 Weyl points

-it is instructive to compare the Dipolar-Weyl model with the other WSM phases presented in Fig. \eqref{fig:WPoints}.
-Namely we select a modified version of the higher-order Weyl semimetal (HOWSM) proposed by Ghorashi et. al\cite{ghorashi2020}.
+Here we provide a more explicit comparison among dipolar WSM, the model in section~\ref{app:conventional}, and TRS-broken higher-order WSM (HOWSM).
+For the HOWSM phase, we select a modified version of HOWSM proposed by Ghorashi et. al\cite{ghorashi2020}.
 The model is written as,

 where $t_{s,p,d}$ are constants with units of energy, $\Delta$ is a dimensionless parameter, and the lattice constant has been set to unity.
 The $\Gamma$ matrices are defined as, $\Gamma_{i=1,2,3}=\tau_{1}\otimes \sigma_{i},\; \Gamma_{4}=\tau_{2}\otimes \sigma_{0},\; \Gamma_{5}=\tau_{3}\sigma_{0}$.
 The model used by Ghorashi et. al\cite{ghorashi2020}, is recovered by fixing $t_{d}\rightarrow t_{d}/\sin k_{z}$.
 For the current calculations we fix $t_{p}=t_{s}=t_{d}$ and $\Delta=-2$.
 In addition, we employ a minimal model of a conventional WSM given in eq. \eqref{eq:4wp}, fixing $N=2$, $\alpha_{1}=-\alpha_{2}=1$, and $\Delta=2.5$.